Buddhist philosophy: Huayan

-The Huayan developed the doctrine of "interpenetration" or "coalescence" (Wylie: zung-'jug; Sanskrit: yuganaddha), based on the Avataṃsaka Sūtra (Flower Garland Sutra), a Mahāyāna scripture.
+The Huayan school is the other native Chinese doctrinal system.
+Huayan is known for the doctrine of "interpenetration" (Sanskrit: yuganaddha), based on the Avataṃsaka Sūtra (Flower Garland Sutra).
 Huayan holds that all phenomena (Sanskrit: dharmas) are deeply interconnected, mutually arising and that every phenomenon contains all other phenomena.
 Various metaphors and images are used to illustrate this idea.
 The first is known as Indra's net.
 The net is set with jewels which have the extraordinary property that they reflect all of the other jewels, while the reflections also contain every other reflection, ad infinitum.
 The second image is that of the world text.
 This image portrays the world as consisting of an enormous text which is as large as the universe itself.
 The words of the text are composed of the phenomena that make up the world.
 However, every atom of the world contains the whole text within it.
 It is the work of a Buddha to let out the text so that beings can be liberated from suffering.

 Fazang (Fa-tsang, 643–712), one of the most important Huayan thinkers, wrote 'Essay on the Golden Lion' and 'Treatise on the Five Teachings', which contain other metaphors for the interpenetration of reality.
 He also used the metaphor of a house of mirrors.
 Fazang introduced the distinction of "the Realm of Principle" and "the Realm of Things".
 This theory was further developed by Cheng-guan (738–839) into the major Huayan thesis of "the fourfold Dharmadhatu" (dharma realm): the Realm of Principle, the Realm of Things, the Realm of the Noninterference between Principle and Things, and the Realm of the Noninterference of All Things.
 The first two are the universal and the particular, the third is the interpenetration of universal and particular, and the fourth is the interpenetration of all particulars.
 The third truth was explained by the metaphor of a golden lion: the gold is the universal and the particular is the shape and features of the lion.